Regular Languages for Contracting Geodesics

 On the other hand, we have $d(u,p_y) \leq 1+4D$, which gives that $d(u,p_x) \leq d(u,p_y)+d(p_y,p_x) \leq (1+4D)+(9D+2)=13D+3$, this is a contradiction since $d(u,p_x)>13D+2\delta+3.$

 \end{proof}

-\begin{convention} A geodesic $\gamma$ is usually defined to be contracting if there is some parameter $D$ so that $\gamma$ is $D$-contracting.
-We have just shown that any such geodesic also has a parameter $D'$, which depends only on $D$, so that it is $D'$-super-contracting.
-So a geodesic is contracting if and only if it is super-contracting.
-In light of this, from now on we will simply refer to such geodesics as contracting.
-When we specify a parameter and say that a geodesic is $D$-contracting, we mean in the sense of Definition \ref{def: super-contracting}.
-That is, the diameter of a projection is bounded above by $D$ whether the target of the projection is the whole geodesic or just a subsegment. \end{convention}

-Using this convention, we can restate our main theorem more simply, and we can answer Osin's question in its original generality.
-First, Theorem \ref{thm: regular language general} becomes the following under this convention. \begin{theorem} Let $G$ be a finitely generated group and $A$ any finite generating set.
-Then for any fixed $D$, the language $L_D$ consisting of all $D$-contracting geodesics in $Cay(G,A)$ is a regular language. \end{theorem}

-Corollary \ref{restrictive} applies in the same level of generality as the question put forth by Osin. \begin{corollary} Let $G$ be a finitely generated group which is not virtually cyclic, and let $A$ be a generating set for $G$.
-If $Cay(G,A)$ contains an infinite contracting geodesic, then $G$ must be acylindrically hyperbolic. \end{corollary}
+In light of Theorem \ref{thm: super-contracting is equivalent to contracting }, we can apply Corollary \ref{restrictive} to show the following. \begin{corollary} Let $G$ be a finitely generated group which is not virtually cyclic, and let $A$ be a generating set for $G$.
+If Cay$(G,A)$ contains an infinite contracting geodesic, then $G$ must be acylindrically hyperbolic. \end{corollary}